Skip to main content

 - 11 February.
 The U. S. War Department establishes the U. S. Military Railroad which will become the largest railroad system in the world under one organization and contributes much to Union military objectives.

 - 16 February.
-General Ulysses Simpson Grant lays down terms for the Confederates beseiged at Fort Donelson, Tennessee.
+General Ulysses S Grant lays down terms for the Confederates besieged at Fort Donelson, Tennessee.
 "No terms except unconditional and immediate surrender can be accepted.
 I propose to move immediately upon your works."
 The Confederates do surrender and he becomes known as "Unconditional Surrender" Grant.

 - 18 February.
 The Confederate Congress meets in Richmond.
 North Carolina has 4 senators and 10 representatives including Representative William Lander of Lincoln County.